hirshNinja/FAPO/readme.md

 - Clone this repository to a working directory (e.g ~/FAPO/)

 ## Running the Software

+Power on the computer and plug in the USB cable.
+Then turn on the pinball table (switch is underneath)

 1. Open up the terminal
  - cmd + space